Basje1975/datinggame/README.md

       "What’s one dirty thought that makes you smile secretly?", "How do you feel about incorporating toys or props in a wild way?", "What’s your ultimate dirty fantasy that you want to make real?"
+      "What’s the dirtiest fantasy you’ve been too shy to tell me?"
+      "Have you ever wanted to try dirty talk but didn’t know where to start?"
+      "What’s your favorite explicit compliment to hear during intimacy?"
+      "How do you feel about recording our intimate moments for private fun?"
+      "What’s the wildest thing you want to do that you’ve never said out loud?"
+      "Have you ever wanted to try using toys together?
+Which ones?"
+      "What’s your favorite way to be dominated or to take control?"
+      "How do you feel about public sex or exhibitionism fantasies?"
+      "What’s the kink or fetish you’re most curious about exploring?"
+      "Have you ever wanted to try bondage or light restraint play?"
+      "What’s a taboo scenario you want to roleplay with me?"
+      "How do you feel about dirty talk over phone or video calls?"
+      "What’s your favorite way to be teased until you’re begging?"
+      "Have you ever wanted to watch or be watched during intimacy?"
+      "What’s the most explicit thing you’ve ever whispered in my ear?"
+      "How do you feel about trying anal or other adventurous acts?"
+      "What’s your favorite dirty word or phrase to hear from me?"
+      "Have you ever wanted to experiment with spanking or impact play?"
+      "What’s one wild fantasy you want to make a reality soon?"
+      "How do you feel about incorporating roleplay that involves power dynamics?"
     ]
   };